Methodology

 Attainment breakdownDescription

-Achieved A*-C in English & maths GCSEs (level 2)Achieved A*-C grades in relevant qualifications in both English and maths.
+Achieved A*-C in English & mathematics GCSEs (level 2)Achieved A*-C grades in relevant qualifications in both English and mathematics.

-Did not achieve A*-C in English & maths GCSEsDid not achieve A*-C grades in relevant qualifications in both English and maths.
-This includes pupils achieving grades D or below in at least one subject and pupils who completed key stage 4 but had no recorded entry to a relevant qualification.
+Did not achieve A*-C in English & mathematics GCSEsDid not achieve A*-C grades in relevant qualifications in both English and maths.
+This category also includes pupils achieving grades D or below in at least one subject and pupils who completed key stage 4 but had no recorded entry for a relevant qualification.

-no prior attainment recordedNo prior attainment recorded: at 16-18 this includes students with no match to a key stage 4 record.
+No prior attainment recordedNo prior attainment recorded.
+In the 16-18 cohort this includes students with no match to a key stage 4 record.
 Students in this group are likely not to have been in schools in England before 16-18 study.

 2017/18 onwards